Herpestoidea

-Herpestoidea is a superfamily of mammalia carnivores which includes mongooses, Malagasy carnivorans and the hyenas.
+Herpestoidea is a superfamily of Mammalia carnivores which includes mongooses, Malagasy carnivorans and the hyenas.

 Herpestoids, with the exception of the hyenas, have a cylindrical and elongated body, which allows them to get into holes to catch prey.
-Herpestoids are feliforms and specialize in hunting animals bigger than they are.
+Herpestoids are feliforms and several of them specialize in hunting animals bigger than they are.

 They live throughout Eurasia, Africa and the island of Madagascar.